donnyroufs/browter/README.md

 - Grouping routes
 - Binding route handlers thru controllers with a string format.
+- Wraps your controllers to catch any async errors.
 - Resourceful routes (W.I.P)
 - Have all your routes in one file with no import boilerplate!
 - Built on Typescript